attepajula/pentago/User_Guide.md

 # Pentago User Guide and Rules

-## Starting the game:
+## Starting and playing the game:

 <code>$ Python3 src/index.py</code>

-If case of you are using Poetry:
+In case of you are using Poetry:
 <code>$ poetry run invoke play</code>

+In case of wrong input:
+Please enter an invalid input, for example null.
+Hence you get a new chance for input.
 **Exit: ^C**

 ## Rules: